-To see all supported cipher suites, call ssl:cipher_suites(all).
-The available cipher suites for a connection depend on your certificate.
+To see all supported cipher suites, call ssl:cipher_suites(all, 'tlsv1.3').
+The available cipher suites for a connection depend on the TLS version and pre TLS-1.3 also on the certificate.
+To see the default cipher suite list change all to default.
+Note that TLS 1.3 and previous versions does not have any cipher suites in common, for listing cipher suites for a specific version use ssl:cipher_suites(exclusive, 'tlsv1.3').
 Specific cipher suites that you want your connection to use can also be specified.
 Default is to use the strongest available.